Skip Ribbon Commands

 6 signs your nursing newborn is well nourished

-• Lose no more than 7% of birthweight in the first few days after birth before starting to gain weight again.
+• Lose no more than 8%-10% of birthweight in the first few days after birth, before starting to gain weight again.

-• Have one or two bowel movements per day on days one and two, with blackish, tarry stools, and at least two stools that are beginning to appear greenish to yellow on days three and four.
+• Have one or two bowel movements per day on days 1 and 2, with blackish, tarry stools, and at least two stools that are beginning to appear greenish to yellow on days 3 and 4.

-• By five to seven days, your baby's stools should be yellow and loose, with small curds, and should number at least three to four per day.
+• By 5 to 7 days old, your baby's stools should be yellow and loose, with small curds.
+They should have at least 3 to 4 of these per day.
 When your milk production increases, your baby will often produce stool with each feeding for the first month of life.

-• Have six or more wet diapers per day, with nearly colorless or pale yellow urine, by five to seven days.
+• Have six or more wet diapers per day, with nearly colorless or pale yellow urine, by 5 to 7 days old.

 • Seem satisfied and happy for an average of one to three hours between feedings.